-There are no differences between the medical requirements for holders of the same level of pilot licence in the helicopter and aeroplane categories.
+There are no differences between the medical requirements for holders of the same level of pilot licence in the aeroplane and helicopter categories.

-For a CPL(A) you must hold:
+For a CPL(H) you must hold:

 - > a Class 1 medical to take the CPL flight test - a Class 1 or 2 to fly an aircraft and are limited to a MTOW under 8,618 kgs where no passengers are permitted on the aircraft.